 Every hour in the United States, more than 61,000 people are airborne on commercial flights (families on vacation, business travelers, students traveling, grandparents visiting their children and family, etc.).
 The commercial airlines have a “duty of care” to each passenger, a contractual agreement, that is assumed when a passenger purchases a ticket.
 The airlines are required to provide the safest travel service in exchange for your business.
-During the investigative process of an accident, certain facts may emerge that show an air carrier or manufacturer failed to exercise that “duty of care,” which could range from improper maintenance to faulty design of the aircraft to inadequate crew training.
+During the investigative process of a commercial aircraft accident, certain facts may emerge that show an air carrier or manufacturer failed to exercise that “duty of care,” which could range from improper maintenance to faulty design of the aircraft to inadequate crew training.
 As the facts emerge, we develop our case and prepare for trial with the goals of fair compensation and holding the liable parties accountable.
 Many times a defendant will want to avoid negative publicity by settling a case before a trial begins.
-While we frequently represent a number of families and individuals in the same aviation disaster, each individual client determines what is the best course of action to take to achieve his/her goals.
+While we frequently represent a number of families and individuals in the same commercial flight crash disaster, each individual client determines what is the best course of action to take to achieve his/her goals.
 When cases proceed to trial, the attorneys at Nolan Law Group are meticulously prepared to win.

 - Pilot error

 - Dangerous or defective airplane design

 - Negligence in a third-party’s selection of a carrier

 - Failure to maintain or repair the aircraft or its components